Another in the SideTracked series, this one is at the penultimate station on the District Line.

 The Art Deco red brick ticket office is located below platform level to which it is connected by a subway and stairway.
 Although similar to the other single-storey station buildings on this part of the route, it is notable for its high atrium roof and polygonal shape.
 The floor is tiled with a reversed swastika pattern, a popular decorative design at the time the station was constructed.
 The station is listed as a building of local heritage interest by Havering London Borough Council.

-It is said that Upminster Bridge is the only station on the whole network to have an old red phone box actually in the station building.
+It is said that Upminster Bridge is the only station on the whole network to have an old red phone box in the station building, although there's no actual phone in it anymore!.

-This is my third attempt at a cache at this location.
-Let's hope this one doesn't disappear like the others!
+This is my FOURTH attempt at a cache at this location, and the fourth different type of cache.
+This one is a little less ambitious than the last one.
+Let's hope it doesn't disappear like the others!